jeru7/surveyform-fcc/README.md

 This is the live version of the survey form: [Visit site](https://jeru7.github.io/surveyform/)

 ## Preview
-This is the first version of the survery form.
+This is the first version of the survey form.
 ![Screenshot](surveyform.png)

 ## Plans